On this page:

 State and territory governments provide funding for government and non government schools in their jurisdictions.

-Each of the state and territory governments has agreed recurrent funding contribution levels for their government and non government schools from 2018 to 2023.
-These are set out in bilateral agreements with the Australian Government under the National School Reform Agreement.
+Each of the state and territory governments has agreed recurrent funding contribution levels for their government and non-government schools from 2025 to 2034.
+These are set out in bilateral agreements with the Australian Government under the Better and Fairer Schools Agreement 2025-2034 and the Better and Fairer Schools Agreement – Full and Fair Funding 2025-2034 (collectively the BFSA).

 You can find information about each state or territory government’s funding arrangements published on their websites.